 - Medical records – up-to-date medical records from hospitals and GP surgery relating to client.

-See section on Initial Asylum Claims regarding more general information on statements.
+See here for more general information on statements.

-Where the person you are working with has a negative RG or CG, and you have obtained new supporting evidence for their further submissions, consideration should be given to whether this evidence can also be used to request that this negative decision is reconsidered in light of this new evidence.
+Where your client has had a negative RG or CG decision from the NRM, and you have obtained new supporting evidence or testimony for their further submissions, consider whether this evidence can also be used to request that the NRM reconsider that decision.